Pulse-Insights/pi-react-native/PulseInsight/sdk/README.md

 # Pulse Insight React Native SDK Core

+> **Note for beginners:** If you're new to React Native or mobile development, we recommend starting with the example application in [/PulseInsight/example](../example) directory.
+The [example README](../README.md) provides step-by-step instructions for getting started.

 This directory contains the core implementation of the Pulse Insight React Native SDK.

 ## Structure